PascalGitz/09_Baustatik_GGW/README.md

 To get started with the "Structural Equilibrium Analysis Package," follow these steps:

 1. Install the package using the provided installation instructions.
+Create a new virtual environment to reduce conflicts.
 ```
 pip install gleichgewicht
 ```